SiddheshShinde-tech/FollowMe/README.md

 FollowMe is a tracking app which provides real time location of the baby with the help of GPS

 ## Features
-o Seperate Parent and Child App o Real time tracking o Navigation using Google Maps o Audio alerts when child goes out of certain range
+o Seperate Parent and Child App <br>
+o Real time tracking <br>
+o Navigation using Google Maps <br>
+o Audio alerts when child goes out of certain range <br>